notahat/dotfiles/README.md

 A whole bunch of things, but key components are:

 - [Neovim](https://neovim.io).
 I've got a [pretty fancy setup](config/nvim).
-  It's got lots of IDE features, but is a lot cleaner than other IDEs I've used.
+  It's got lots of IDE features, but is a lot cleaner than an IDE.
 It's pretty well commented.
-Starts up in less than 100ms.
+It starts up in less than 100ms.
 - [Zsh](https://zsh.org) config.
 I like it fast (so none of this [Oh My Zsh](https://ohmyz.sh) nonsense), but with a nice prompt and completion.
 Also starts up in about 100ms.